fll-pigeons/gamechangers/docs/gyro_pid.md

 ### Intro

 We can look into the future by assuming that the next change in the error is the same as the last change in the error.
+This change in error is called the derivative.
+To use the derivative to predict the next error we would use

-That means the next error is expected to be the current error less the change in the error between the current and preceding sensor samples.
-The change in the error between the current and preceding points is called the derivative.
+   (next error) = (current error) + (current derivative)

 ### Algorithm